Sandra Paños

-Sandra Paños García-Villamil (/es/; born 4 November 1992) is a Spanish professional footballer who plays as a goalkeeper for Club América in the Liga MX Femenil.
-She previously played for Liga F teams Levante (for five years) and Barcelona (for nine), where she was a captain.
+Sandra Paños García-Villamil (/es/; born 4 November 1992) is a Spanish professional footballer who plays as a goalkeeper for San Diego Wave FC of the National Women's Soccer League (NWSL).
+She has previously played for Liga F teams Levante (for five years) and Barcelona (for nine), where she was a captain, before joining Club América in the Liga MX Femenil.
 She also played for the Spain national team for a decade, accumulating over 50 caps.

 Paños is recognised as one of Spain's best women's goalkeepers, winning a record four Zamora Trophies; with Barcelona she won the league, Copa de la Reina, Supercopa de España and UEFA Women's Champions League on multiple occasions.
 Internationally, she represented Spain at three major tournaments: the 2015 FIFA Women's World Cup, the 2017 UEFA Women's Euro, and the 2019 FIFA Women's World Cup.

 Early and personal life

 Sandra Paños García-Villamil was born on 4 November 1992, to Luis Ernesto Paños and Gemma García-Villamil.
 Paños began playing as a goalkeeper when there was a vacant position in goal for her futsal team.
 She later played 7-a-side football before playing for her first club, Sporting Plaza de Argel (formerly known as Hércules), when she was 10 years old.
 Her father formerly played for Hércules in the 1980s.
 Her older brother, Javi, was also a footballer.

-She is in a relationship with coach and former player Sara Mérida.
+On June 12, 2026.
+She is married to coach and former player Sara Mérida.